-I love pasta.
-It was over bowls of pasta at a favorite Italian restaurant that Patrick told his parents we were getting married.
+I love sun-dried tomato pesto pasta.
+It was over a big bowl of this pasta at a favorite Italian restaurant that Patrick told his parents we were getting married.

 Patrick and I hadn’t been dating long, but we both knew we were meant for each other.
 I had been told that when you meet the right person, you just “know.”
 Many suitors before Patrick I asked myself,”do I know???”
 And then Patrick came along, and I just knew.
 We both knew we wanted to spend forever together before we even held hands.
 (You can read more about our Love Story here.)

 Since we hadn’t been dating long, I hadn’t had the chance to meet his parents until all four of us were clustered around bowls of sun-dried tomato pesto pasta, fettuccine, spaghetti bolognese, and lasagna.
 As we were chatting, Patrick, asked his dad, “Can you pass the salt?” then under his breath with a muffled cough announced “and we’re getting married.”
 (He thought it would be funny to tell them this way).
 Both parents’ eyes grew wide as Patrick affirmed we were engaged followed by a flood of their happy tears.

 Over 13 years and many bowls of sun-dried tomato pesto pasta later, we are still meant for each other – we are better together.
 Kind of like fettuccine and Alfredo, spaghetti and bolognese, and this Creamy Sun-dried Tomato Pesto Pasta, Parmesan Chicken and YOU!
 A cheesy tie in?
 Yes, literally.
 Thank you Parmesan.

 This Sun-dried Tomato Pesto Pasta reminds me of the tastes of Italy we giddily celebrated over that night.
 Its dimensions of flavor will transport your whole household to the finest Italian restaurant (at a fraction of the cost I might add).